Jamal-Amoian/Endless-Runner/README.md

 # Endless-Runner

-It's my first Game, I maked it after week of programming and animations learning.
+It's my first Game, I made it after week of programming and animations learning.